 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-If you are taking Tipranavir together with ritonavir, do not take them with the following medicines:
+Do not take Tipranavir with the following medicines:

-- medicines for mood disorder e.g. pimozide, sertindole, quetiapine
+- medicines for mood disorder e.g. lurasidone, pimozide, quetiapine

 - St. John's wort (herbal medicine)

 Inform your doctor and pharmacist if you are taking any of these medicines: